 They strike at the worst time, when you are least prepared.
 They can render you unable to work, or they can ruin a carefree relaxing afternoon.
 Of course, we are talking about the dreaded dental emergency.
 One minute you are peacefully enjoying your lunch.
 The next minute, you are in excruciating pain and searching for an emergency dentist near Reidsville.
-Don’t worry, Dr. Hatcher and his team are here to get you out of pain and back to smiling.
+Don’t worry, Drs.
+Hatcher, Merrell and Santiago are here to get you out of pain and back to smiling.

 Dental clinic vs private practice